djndl1/CSNotes/os/concepts/processes_threads.md

   ret
 ```

 - **condition variable**: allows threads to block due to some condition not being met.
 Almost always mutexes and condition variables are used together.
-Condition variables, unlike semaphores, have no memory.
-The key point is that releasing the lock and going to sleep or obtaining the lock and waking up) must be an atomic operation so that the condition is still the same as when it was checked.
+Condition variables, unlike semaphores, have no memory since it is not a counter unlike a semaphore.
+The key point is that releasing the lock and going to sleep or obtaining the lock and waking up must be an atomic operation so that the condition is still the same as when it was checked .The mutex ensures that no one can change the condition before being blocked or after waking up to check the condition again.
+A consumer about to sleep will not be siganled since it holds the lock, and will only be signaled after being blocked since the lock is now released and possibly taken by the producer.

 #### Futex